Active Exploration via Autoregressive Generation of Missing Data: Experiments

 These implementation choices are critical to the algorithm's correctness.
-Figure \ref{fig:altSampling} demonstrates that two alternative approaches, including one recently proposed in several published papers, lead to poor decision-making by either over- or under-exploring.
-Each tested variant modifies lines 3 and 4 of Algorithm \ref{alg:Thompson}, where we average autoregressively imputed and observed rewards to form a ``posterior sample" of the mean reward, while keeping the remainder of the algorithm unchanged.
-See Appendix~\ref{sec:exp_details} for additional details on the experimental setup.
-Our analysis reveals two key findings: \begin{description} \item[The importance of averaging out idiosyncratic noise:] The method labeled \emph{Generate one reward} implements a proposal from recent works~\citep{NguyenGr22, MullerHoArGrHu22, GarneloRoMaRaSaShTeReEs18}.
-These works propose generating only the outcome/reward from \emph{the next} arm draw, and takes the action with the highest sample reward.
-While this captures overall \textit{predictive uncertainty} in the next outcome -- including both uncertainty in an arm's overall quality (epistemic uncertainty) and uncertainty in the idiosyncratic noise of a single outcome (aleatoric uncertainty)--it fails in settings with substantial idiosyncratic uncertainty\footnote{In domains like recommender systems, there is substantial ``noise" in individual user interactions.
-The aforementioned papers apply their method to benchmark problems with almost no reward noise.}.
-Figure \ref{fig:altSampling} shows this approach incurs linear regret due to endless randomized exploration. \item[The importance of autoregressive generation:] The method labeled \emph{Generate many rewards, but not sequentially} averages rewards across many independent (non-autoregressive) draws of the next outcome and takes the action with the highest average sampled reward.
+Figure \ref{fig:altSampling} demonstrates that two alternative approaches, including one recently proposed in several published papers (to be discussed shortly), lead to poor decision-making by either over- or under-exploring.
+Each tested variant modifies the steps in our proposed algorithm where we average autoregressively sampled and observed rewards to form a ``posterior sample" of the mean reward, while keeping the remainder of the algorithm unchanged.
+See Appendix~\ref{sec:altsampling_details} for additional details on the experimental setup.
+Our analysis reveals two key findings: \begin{enumerate}[leftmargin=*] \item \textbf{The importance of averaging out idiosyncratic noise.} The method labeled \textsc{Generate one reward} implements a proposal from recent works~\citep{NguyenGr22, MullerHoArGrHu22, GarneloRoMaRaSaShTeReEs18}.
+These works propose generating only the outcome/reward from \emph{the next} action draw, and taking the action with the highest sample reward.
+While this captures overall \textit{predictive uncertainty} in the next outcome---including both uncertainty in an action's overall quality (epistemic uncertainty) and uncertainty in the idiosyncratic noise of a single outcome (aleatoric uncertainty)---it fails in settings with substantial idiosyncratic uncertainty.\footnote{In domains like recommender systems, there is substantial ``noise" in individual user interactions.
+The aforementioned papers apply their method to benchmark problems with almost no reward noise.} Figure \ref{fig:altSampling} shows this approach incurs linear regret due to endless randomized exploration. \item \textbf{The importance of autoregressive generation.} The method labeled \textsc{Generate rewards i.i.d.} averages rewards across many independent (non-autoregressive) draws of the next outcome and takes the action with the highest average sampled reward.
 With sufficient generations, this average converges to the mean of the predictive distribution, effectively selecting the action currently believed to be best without purposeful exploration.
-Such ``greedy" algorithms perform poorly in the long run because they fail to gather the data needed to resolve uncertainty about arm quality. \end{description}
+Such ``greedy" algorithms perform poorly in the long run because they fail to gather the data needed to resolve uncertainty about action quality. \end{enumerate}